 - Driving time: 1 h

-The salty shores of Rhode Island are next up on the New England road trip itinerary.
-Newport is an old colonial city that sits on Aquidneck Island.
-The Rhode Island seaside city offers attractions that cover a wide spectrum of things to do.
+The salty shores of Rhode Island is an essential ingredient on the New England road trip itinerary.
+Newport, on Aquidneck Island, is an old colonial city with attractions covering a wide spectrum of things to do.

-A good way to appreciate the beautiful Atlantic coast is to walk the Newport Cliff Walk.
-The walk is 3.5 miles long along the rocky Rhode Island coast and the scenery is stunning.
-With the ocean on one side and Newport mansions on the other the walk is nothing less than glorious.
-And as the cliff walk in Newport is free it’s also a great thing to do on a New England road trip on a budget.
+With ocean on one side and Newport mansions on the other, the walk is nothing less than glorious.
+And as the cliff walk is free, exploring it is a great thing to do on a New England road trip on a budget.

-The Rhode Island city is strongly associated with its unbelievable Newport mansions.
-Luckily you don’t have to settle with seeing the luxurious mansions from the outside.
-A fun experience is to take a Newport Mansion Tour to explore how America’s wealthiest and most influential families used to live.
-The Breakers is probably the most popular mansion tour to pick, but the Elms and Marble House are certainly also very impressive mansions to tour.
+But for the full experience, take a Newport Mansion tour to see how America’s wealthiest and most influential families used to live.
+The Breakers stands out for its extreme luxury, but the Elms and Marble House are certainly also impressive mansions to tour.

 - Driving distance: 120 mi / 193 km